TheNatureOfSoftware/TheNatureOfSoftware.github.io/content/posts/wow_1.md

 Nygard, M. T.(2018) Living in Production.
 In *Release It*, Second Edition (pp. 6).

-#### When your codebase looks like spaghetti, it’s to late
+#### When your codebase looks like spaghetti, it’s too late

 This is just a fact.
 Who will pay for rewriting the software, and how do you motivate it?

 #### Working Code Isn't Enough

-OusterHout, J. (2018) A Philosophy of Software Design, (pp. 13).
+Ousterhout, J. (2018) A Philosophy of Software Design, (pp. 13).

 #### Fight all complexity

-Rephrased, but its origin stems from OusterHout, J. (2018) *A Philosophy of Software Design*, (pp. 1).
+Rephrased, but its origin stems from Ousterhout, J. (2018) *A Philosophy of Software Design*, (pp. 1).

 #### Modules, Classes and Functions should be deep

-Rephrased, but its origin stems once again from OusterHout, J. (2018) *A Philosophy of Software Design*, (pp. 19).
+Rephrased, but its origin stems once again from Ousterhout, J. (2018) *A Philosophy of Software Design*, (pp. 19).

 #### Always be aware of leaking abstractions